THERAPEUTIC HORTICULTURE

 Programs are between 30 and 60 minutes long and tailored to small to medium size groups.
 Adaptive tools for all abilities are provided.
 All materials are non-toxic and safe.

 Program pricing is customized and reflects group size, location, session length, and the specific activities or materials requested.
-Please contact us for a personalized quote.
+If you’re interested in bringing a therapeutic horticulture program to your organization, please reach out to learn more or to discuss your needs.

 PROGRAMS FOR ALL AGES